Green Gifts

 • Reuse packing cartons and shipping materials such as peanuts, wood shavings, shredded newspaper and bubble wrap.

-Do Away With Wrapping Paper!
+Do Away with Wrapping Paper

-• Alternatively, hide the presents in the house and create a gift hunt using clues.
+• For the even more adventurous, have your gift go naked!
+Hide unwrapped presents in the house and create a gift hunt using clues.

 • Think of gifts that don’t have to be wrapped at all: tickets to concerts, museums, or sporting events, gift certificates, house plants, or gifts of time together.